MarkM2000/Final-Project/README.md

 ![map](QuickOSM.png)

-Afterwards, we will use the QuickOSM to create features.
+Afterwards, use the QuickOSM to create features.
 To access the QuickOSM tool, click on the Vector section.
+After clicking on the QuickOSM tool, click on "quick query".
+After selecting the tools to generate, change it to "Canvas Extent".
+Then, click "Run Query" and it will then appear on the layers section and the map itself.

 The source that is also used will be the Hawaii Geoportal.
 To access the link, click here: https://geoportal.hawaii.gov/